-“Tosca” from the Wrocław Opera with Aleksandra Kurzak and Robert Alagna in Polish cinemas in October
+“Tosca” from the Wrocław Opera with Aleksandra Kurzak and Roberto Alagna in Polish cinemas in October

 On May 31, soprano Aleksandra Kurzak and tenor Roberto Alagna performed in the Wrocław Opera’s production of Giacomo Puccini’s “Tosca.”
 The footage of the show will be screened in Polish cinemas in October.